AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##SuperTrend
 ### Description
-The SuperTrend indicator was developed by a French trader and is similar to the Parabolic Stop and Reverse System (Parabolic SAR).
-It is based on the median values of the candles and measures the volatility as a span between high and low, ignoring potential price gaps.
-Originating from a starting value, the indicator will continue to run in one direction until the market turns direction in combination with rising volatility.
-The indicator then changes its starting value to that of the counter-direction.
-The indicator is programmed so that only the trend direction can initiate a change.
-Dropping volatility and movements against a trend direction will lead to the indicator moving along horizontally.
+The SuperTrend indicator was invented by a French trader.
+SuperTrend is similar to the Parabolic Stop and Reverse System (Parabolic SAR), and is based on the median values of the candles.
+It measures volatility as a span between high and low, not taking potential price gaps into account.
+The indicator, which originates from a starting value, continues to proceed in one direction until the market changes direction, combined with rising volatility.
+This causes the indicator to adjust its starting value to match that of the counter-direction.
+The indicator is programmed in such a way that nothing but the trend direction can bring about a change.
+Dropping volatility combined with movements against the trend direction cause the indicator to move horizontally.

 ### Interpretation
 There are multiple interpretations and applications for the SuperTrend.
 Forex traders prefer to trade the crosses directly.
 This way, the system will continuously be inside the market and only needs to be complemented by a stop and further trading logic settings.